molpopgen/libsequence/doc/md/tutorial.md

 \section coalsim Coalescent simulation

-The sub-namespace Sequence::coalsim contains the routines required for implementing coalescent simulations with recombination using Hudson's algorithm (e.g., the one that underlies his [ms](http://www.ncbi.nlm.nih.gov/pubmed/11847089) program).
+The sub-namespace Sequence::coalsim contains the routines required for implementing coalescent simulations with recombination using Hudson's algorithm (e.g., the one that underlies his [ms](http://www.ncbi.nlm.nih.gov/pubmed/11847089) program, \cite Hudson:2002vy).
 A full introduction to these routines is beyond the scope of this document at the moment, but the namespace has the following features:

 * There are no global variables representing the fundamental data structures.
 Thus, the code base is prone to fewer side-effects than one would encounter in modifying ms directly.
 * It is agnostic with respect to time scale, and may be used for discrete or continuous time scales at the user's discretion